 The first order correction vanishes on two accounts: (1) any contribution to a trace containing a commutator must vanish; (2) an integral over the momenta of a function $\propto p^\mu$ vanishes.
 Next, using~(\ref{2order propagator}) the second-order correction in~(\ref{gradient expansion effective action}) becomes,

 where to simplify the expression we moved the terms cyclically, which is allowed under a trace.

 We perform the computations for a generic number of scalar fields with mass mixing and we do not assume a particular form for the mass matrix $\mathbb{M}^2$.
 Firstly, we diagonalise the zeroth-order propagator using a suitable rotation matrix $\mathcal{R}$.
 Having a diagonal propagator, the momentum integral can be performed in the standard way.
 We find then convenient to separate the sum over the diagonal and off-diagonal terms and to transform all the remaining mass matrices to be diagonal.
 Depending on the terms in equation \eqref{2 order ea multifield}, we have to deal with first- or second-order spatial derivatives of $\mathbb{M}^2$.
-Consequently, the diagonalisation procedure introduces spatial derivatives of the rotation matrices.
+Consequently, the diagonalisation procedure introduces derivatives of the rotation matrices.
 It is then useful to define the matrix product $T=\mathcal{R}(\partial_X \mathcal{R}^T)$.
-The detailed calculations can be found in Appendix A.\\ Using equation \eqref{second order appendix result} we can rearrange the different terms, such that we can write the final expression for the second-order corrections of the effective action as:
+The detailed calculations can be found in Appendix~\ref{Appendix: multifields}.

+Using equation \eqref{second order appendix result} we can rearrange the different terms, such that we can write the final expression for the second-order corrections of the effective action as:

 where $m_i^2$ are the spacetime dependent eigenvalues of the diagonalised mass matrix.
 Interestingly, we see that all the diagonal terms cancel and the second-order corrections to the effective action are given only by the summation of off-diagonal terms.
 This is consistent with the conclusions that we obtained in the single-field case.